UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_08.md

 Notes:

-We saw how the decision tree works when our data is binary but we know that this won’t always happen.
+We’ve seen how decision trees work when our data is binary but that’s not always going to be the case.

-What happens when our features are continuous like in our quiz2 data?

-All our features here have a numerical value.
-What do we do?
+In fact, even for our quiz to toy classification dataset, we had to transform it into binary data.

+Here we see our labs 1 to 4 and quiz 1 are all numeric values from 0 to 100 and they’re not binary.
+How does our model handle this?

+As usual, let’s split up our classification dataset frame into the `X` object which is our features and our `Y` object which is our target column.

 ---